actions-rs/meta/recipes/nightly-lints.md

 1. You are living on an edge
-2. You prefer to use `nightly` versions of `clippy` and `rustfmt`, as they have more options available
+2. You prefer to use `nightly` versions of `clippy` and `rustfmt`, as they has more options available
 3. You hate when today's `nightly` is missing `clippy` and your CI build is broken now

 ## Workflow